LOubouzar/BAT/README.md

 ## Browser-based Automated Testing

 ## About
 BAT is an automated testing tool for developers by developers!
-Link your github repo and we will unit test your code using JestJS.io.
+Link your github repo and we will unit and integration test your code using [Jest](https://jestjs.io/).

 ## User Story
 Bob hates writing tests for his code.
-He gets bored doing it.
+He finds it boring and tedious.
 One day, he decided that since his code worked fine in his development branch, he could push it to production without testing it.
-He broke his app!
+Alas, he broke his app!
 Bad Bob!
-Now, Bob using BAT to test his code before pushing it live.
+Now, Bob is using BAT to test his code before pushing it live.
 Yay Bob!

 ## Wireframes

-### Wireframe for our Sigin page and Instructions
+### Wireframe for our Signin page and Instructions
 Instructions and Signin WireFrame (https://wireframe.cc/FSqQCG)